underdarknl/uweb3/README.md

   - Method called Redirect #Moved from the response class to the request class so cookies that are set before a redirect are actually set.
   - Method called DeleteCookie
   - A if statement that checks string like cookies and raises an error if the size is equal or bigger than 4096 bytes.
+  - AddCookie method, edited this and the response class to handle the setting of multiple cookies.
+Previously setting multiple cookies with the       Set-Cookie header would make the last cookie the only cookie.
 - In pagemaker/new_login Users class:
   - Create user
   - Find user by name